Your Drinking Water

 Discolored water or sediment in the water can also be due to corrosion of internal pipes, especially if a water softener is used in your home.
 Flushing your faucets for 1- 2 minutes should also resolve this issue.
 If only one tap has this water quality issue, it is most likely an internal plumbing issue.

 Air can also make its way into the distribution system, forming tiny bubbles that can give the water a cloudy or milky appearance.
 Air in tap water poses no health risks or reason for concern.
 If the milkiness does not disappear, but instead sinks slowly to the bottom of the glass, it is most likely due to zinc or other residue.
 The water is still safe to drink.
-LBWD does not use zinc in the treatment process; however, zinc can make its way into home plumbing when galvanized pipes break down.
+LBUD does not use zinc in the treatment process; however, zinc can make its way into home plumbing when galvanized pipes break down.
 Zinc that has collected in your plumbing can be removed by allowing the faucet to flow for a few minutes each morning before use.

 Fluoride Regulations